appshore/anagram/README.md

 yarn lint
 ```

-# From a browser, postman or curl
+## Running the application from a browser, postman or curl

 - One word
 ```